bcardi0427/website-ai-assistant/readme.md

 ## Installation

+There are two ways to install the plugin:

-### Option 1: Standard Installation (requires Composer)
+### Source Code Installation
-1. Clone or download the source code
+If you download or clone the source code from GitHub:
-2. Run `composer install` in the plugin directory to install dependencies
+1. You'll need to run `composer install` in the plugin directory to install required dependencies
-3. Upload the plugin to WordPress Admin → Plugins → Add New → Upload Plugin
+2. Upload the plugin directory to WordPress
-4. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu
-5. Configure your API keys in the plugin settings
+4. Configure your API keys in the plugin settings

-### Option 2: Package Installation (recommended for most users)
+### Packaged Installation (Recommended)
+A pre-packaged version is available that includes all required vendor files:
-1. Download the packaged plugin zip file from the releases page (includes vendor files)
+1. Download the packaged plugin zip file from the releases page
 2. Go to WordPress Admin → Plugins → Add New → Upload Plugin
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu
 4. Configure your API keys in the plugin settings

-The packaged version includes all required dependencies in the vendor directory, making it ready to use without additional steps.
-Choose this option if you don't want to run Composer manually.
+Note: The packaged version includes all necessary vendor files, so you don't need to run composer manually.

 ## Configuration